All emergency services

 Russia doesn't recognise dual nationality.

-Russia announced the partial mobilisation of military reservists for the conflict in Ukraine.
-The Russian Government may subject males it regards as Russian to mobilisation, regardless of any other citizenship held.
+In November 2022, Russia announced that the partial mobilisation of military reservists for the conflict in Ukraine was complete.
+However, a decree formalising the completion hasn't been issued.
+Russia may subject males it regards as Russian to mobilisation, regardless of any other citizenship held.
 Laws introducing heavy penalties for 'crimes against military service' have been passed.
-The Australian Government will not be able to intervene if you are subjected to mobilisation.
+The Australian Government won't be able to intervene if you are subjected to mobilisation.

-Conscription occurs regularly in Russia.
-The government may subject males it regards as Russian to mandatory conscription, regardless of any other citizenship held.
-Conscription in Russia occurs semi-annually and, conscripts typically serve one year.
+Conscription occurs regularly, and Russia may subject males it regards as Russian to mandatory conscription, regardless of any other citizenship held.
+Conscription in Russia occurs semi-annually, and conscripts typically serve one year.
+The maximum conscription age is 30 years old.
+The draft notice is to be serviced to the conscripts online and prevents conscripts from leaving the country once the notice is registered and sent.

-If you're a dual national, Russian authorities won't recognise your Australian nationality.
+Russian authorities won't recognise your Australian nationality if you're a dual national.
 They will treat you like any other national of Russia.

 If you're a dual national:

-Contact the Embassy or Consulate of Russia well in advance of any planned travel to Russia.
+Contact the Embassy or Consulate of Russia well before any planned travel to Russia.

 Dual nationals can't leave Russia without a valid Russian passport.